Automating API spec fetching from Postman using GitHub Actions

 - Commit the updated file to the repository.

-After triggering the workflow, access the Actions tab in your GitHub repository to check the action's current status.
+After triggering the workflow, access your GitHub repository's Actions tab to check the action's current status.

 Once the workflow is complete, you should see the updated Postman collection file in your repository.
 You can now use it in your CI/CD pipeline to regenerate SDKs as needed.